Choosing Protein Powders for Preconception, Pregnancy & Postpartum: Expert Tips from a Reproductive Dietitian

 Remember I’m a dietitian but not your dietitian so be sure to consult your doctor or dietitian before taking any new supplements!

-NOTE: This post is not sponsored, however I have received free samples of these products.
+NOTE: This post is not sponsored, however I have received free samples of these products and there is an affiliate link for one of them (noted below).
 I also attended a sponsored trip to the NOW headquarters outside of Chicago in 2023, and that behind the scenes experience increased my trust in their quality and testing.

 My Protein Powder Picks